The Five Essential Tools for Camping with Dogs

 Dogs like to relax in comfort and style.
 A portable dog cot is a dog bed that is raised off the ground.
 The lightweight, easy to store design lets air circulate all around it, providing a comfortable, dry place where your dog can chill after a swim in the lake or a big hike.
 It just might become your dog’s favorite place to sleep.

 These items will keep your four-legged companion safe and comfortable in the RV.
-Read more tips on camping with your dog in our previous article here.
+Read more tips on camping and RVing with your dog here.